A Basic Compositional Model for Spiking Neural Networks: Theorems for Acyclic Composition

-In this section, and from now on in the paper, we will mostly avoid writing the cone notation $A()$.
-Thus, instead of $P(A(\beta))$, we will write just $P(\beta)$.
-We hope this does not cause much confusion.
+In this section, and from now on in the paper, we will generally avoid writing the cone notation $A()$.
+Thus, we will abbreviate $P(A(\alpha))$ and $P(A(\beta))$ as just $P(\alpha)$ and $P(\beta)$.
+We hope that this makes it easier to read complex formulas and does not cause any confusion.